 Coming back to the site, I soon reached the walled compound.
 It was a major settlement in the ancient times and even now, there must be a lot of it buried under the ground.
 I have heard that one can also stumble on many artifacts by walking around the nearby villages.
 However, the primary site now is this small, rectangular plot with a few surviving statues and parts of temples, mostly from the Gupta era (3rd-5th century CE) although the place has a history dating back to the Mauryan Era (3rd Century BC).
 The classical name of this city was “Airikina” which has now became Eran.
 But considering the similar sounding names, I think the region has been continuously inhabited despite the loss of its prominence.
 These ruins probably would have decayed and disappeared too, had the British adventurers not found them in the 19th century.

 I was particularly interested in the iconic Varaha statue.
-This 11 feet tall gigantic boar represents the Varaha incarnation of Vishnu.
+This 11 feet tall gigantic boar represents the Varaha incarnation of Bhagvan Vishnu.
 But there are more inscriptions and even seductive feminine figures sculpted on the Boar itself.
-Not sure what to make of this or what would feminists think of it.
+Not sure what to make of this or what would feminists think of it but apparently the woman hanging from the tusks of the boar depict Goddess earth (Bhudevi, Prithivi).

 The Garuda pillar is also noteworthy.
 It is more than 40 feet tall and the Garuda at the top has been immaculately crafted, something I figured out as I zoomed in.
 Garuda is the mount of Vishnu and also a major leitmotif in most of the Gupta artifacts found in this region.